mnguye49/finalProject/SRS.md

 * Due to some group members having limited knowledge of Html and Javascript, it may take them some time to get the website to look and function like intended.
 * Getting the rewards system to work considering that it adds additional information that has to be processed (like how many orders are needed for the next reward) and how to have the user's name already filled in on the order form.
-* Getting the authentication process to work, checking if a pre-existing email is entered into the system and the backend of the system remebering to store and remeber any information entered.
+* Getting the authentication process to work, checking if a pre-existing email is entered into the system and the backend of the system remembering to store and remember any information entered.
 * Some parts of the code can be hard to understand.
 * Trying to work around the schedules of some of the group members.
 * Due to the limited amount of time to work, many of non-database features such as customization may not be implemated until very late into the develpment stages.